brianhigh/research-computing/Databases_Script.md

 Within the NoSQL arena, there are a lot of options.
 A couple commonly used are Apache's Cassandra, which functions similarly to a traditional database.
 It has tables, which consist of rows and columns.
 However, the method you query across multiple tables is a bit different than a Relational Database. mongoDB on the other hand, is known as a Document Store.
 A document being an object containing a series of values.
 Where a value could be as simple as a name, to an entire PDF.
 In addition, objects can be related to each other through their unique IDs.

+With all this variation in data storage methods, there has to be a catch.
+While many relational databases offer ACID compliance, NoSQL databases rarely do.
+They make many sacrifices in order to scale massively.
+The guiding rule with NoSQL is the CAP Theorem which basically says you can't ensure every server shows the exact same data, handle every query, and not lose access to something in the event of a crash.

+So, which NoSQL option to go with?
+That isn't an easy question to answer.
+Since each database system varies from the next, you have to closely evaluate your needs.
+You need to consider what questions you are asking from your data.
+Also factor in, what is your data.
+For example, is it a huge table of values, or millions of documents.
+Finally, look at the other tools you are using.
+They may include support for one or maybe two options.
+In which case, you are either stuck with those choices, or recondier the tools being used.

 - "Not Only SQL"
 - Big Data
 - Example Engines